Skip to content

 Why did I write Autism and Advice?
 I promised myself that this year I would write more about me and this may mean writings like this, which is a bit of a rant, which I started writing about 2 years ago when I felt quite sorry for myself.
-Still, I publish this in hopes it helps someone understand better what Parents with children who have disabilities (both visible and not visible) deal with every day.
+Still, I publish this.
+I hope it helps someone understand better what Parents with children who have disabilities deal with every day.
+These disabilities can be both visible and not visible.

 In this world, many well-meaning folks love to feel they are being helpful and thus enjoy handing out advice even in situations where they really have no bloody idea what they are talking about.
 I started receiving that kind of advice from day 1 of my life, but I noticed it more the day after my first child was born.
 How can people without kids hand out advice?
 An excellent question.
 I realize you can know a lot about raising kids if you were the oldest sibling in a large family and such, but maybe wait until you are asked to give that advice out?